AxTheB/Growduino-firmware/README.md

  - supports GET, POST
  - changes take effect immediately
  - t_since and t_until are in minutes since midnight, and define when the conditions are checked.
 For all-day trigger use t_since = -1.
 When t_since > t_until the trigger is checked over midnight.
+ - when trigger turns on any output, it can be turned off by any of following:
+    - the off_value condition of said trigger is met
+    - t_until of said trigger is encountered
+    - off_value with important (!) mark is true.
  - on_value and off_value are in format operator+parameter+importance, see examples.
  - off_value condition has precedence over on_value
  - Possible operators for on/off_value are: